XuepengSun/lab-website/_pages/home.md

 ---
-title: "SBAI Lab - Home"
+title: "Sun Lab - Home"
 layout: homelay
-excerpt: "Systems Biology of Aging and Immunity (SBAI) Lab at KOBIC."
+excerpt: "The Sun Laboratory"
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Korean Bioinformation Center (KOBIC)](https://www.kobic.re.kr/).
-Our research group mainly focuses on **the systems approaches to aging and immunity with a multitude of omics analysis, encompassing genomics, transcriptomics, proteomics, and metagenomics (microbiome).**
+We are a dynamic research group at the [Zhejiang A&F University](https://www.zafu.edu.cn/).
+Our researches mainly focus on **utilizing multi-omics data in combination with computational approaches to understand evolution and diversity of organisms and to explore molecular mechanisms underlying important agronomic traits of crop plants.**

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >